 As a mother, community member, and public servant, I have always believed that public education is the bedrock of our democracy.
 In 2001, I served in my first-ever elected office as a member of the School Committee in my home town of Melrose.
 This position was one of the hardest I’ve ever had, but it gave me a profound understanding of the difficult, sometimes competing, decisions faced by policymakers, school administrators, teachers, and parents.
 I went on to serve as General Counsel for the Massachusetts Office of Child Care Services, and as a member of the Advisory Council for the Massachusetts Department of Early Education and Care.
 Each day spent in these positions helped me understand the importance of improving how we educate our nation’s children.

-Instead, we must focus on policies that will put our students on a path toward sustained success by expanding early education, tackling college affordability, investing in career and technical education, and expanding access to mental health services.
+In partnership with the Biden administration and Department of Education Secretary Miguel Cardona, I’m working to enact policies that will put our students on a path toward sustained success by expanding early education, tackling college affordability, investing in career and technical education, and expanding access to mental health services.

 More on Public Education